-Becerra consistently receives the highest “AV Preeminent” rating from the Martindale-Hubbell Law Directory for legal skills and professional ethics and is rated “Superb” in the lawyer rating website www.avvo.com.
-He is listed as a “Super Lawyer” in Super Lawyer Magazine and a “Top Lawyer” in the 2016 edition of the South Florida Legal Guide.
-Becerra is included in the 2017 edition of “The Best Lawyers in America” in the category “Criminal Defense-White Collar”.
+Becerra consistently receives the highest “AV Preeminent” rating from the Martindale-Hubbell Law Directory for legal skills and professional ethics and is rated “10.0” in the lawyer rating website www.avvo.com.
+He is listed as a “Super Lawyer” in Super Lawyer Magazine and a “Top Lawyer” in the of the South Florida Legal Guide.
+Becerra is included in the “The Best Lawyers in America” in the category “Criminal Defense-White Collar”.

-He is a member of the Dade County Bar Association; the American Bar Association, where he is a member of the Criminal Justice and Litigation Sections, the Federal Bar Association and organizations involved in international trade.
-He currently serves on the Executive Council of the Florida Bar’s International Law Section and is a member of the Florida Bar’s International Law Certification Committee.
+He is a member of the Dade County Bar Association; the American Bar Association, where he is a member of the Criminal Justice and International Law, the Federal Bar Association and organizations involved in international trade.
+He currently is the Secretary of the Florida Bar International Law Section and is a member of the Florida Bar’s International Law Certification Committee.

 Becerra is very experienced handling civil litigation involving international trade issues, such as trademark infringement, cargo loss, errors and omissions by logistics providers and disputes that arise between exporters and importers.